A Permutation-Equivariant Neural Network Architecture For Auction Design: Introduction

 \subsection{Contributions}

+This paper identifies three drawbacks from using the RegretNet architecture when learning with symmetric auctions.
+First, RegretNet is incapable of finding symmetric auctions when the optimal mechanism is known to be symmetric.
+Second, RegretNet is sample inefficient, which is not surprising since the architecture does not incorporate any inductive bias.
+Third, RegretNet is incapable of generalizing to settings with a different number of bidders of objects.
+In fact, by construction, the solution found by RegretNet can only be evaluated on settings with exactly the same number of bidders and objects of the setting it was trained on.

-This paper presents a neural network architecture, EquivariantNet, that outputs symmetric auctions.
+We address these limitations by proposing a new architecture EquivariantNet, that outputs symmetric auctions.
+EquivariantNet is an adaption of the deep sets architecture \citep{hartford2018deep} to symmetric auctions.
 This architecture is parameter-efficient and is able to recover some of the optimal results in the symmetric auctions literature.
 Our approach outlines three important benefits: \begin{itemize} \item[--] \textit{Symmetry}: our architecture outputs a symmetric auction by design.
-It is immune to permutation-sensitivity and exploitability as defined in \ref{sec:ffpe}. \item[--] \textit{Sample generalization}: Because we use domain knowledge, our architecture converges to the optimum with fewer valuation samples. \item[--] \textit{Out-of-setting generalization}: Our architecture does not require hard-coding the number of bidders or items during training --- training our architecture on instances with $n$ bidders and $m$ items produces a well-defined auction even for instances with $n'$ bidders and $m'$ items.
-Somewhat surprisingly, we show in~\autoref{sec:num_exp} some examples where our architecture trained on $1$ bidder with $5$ items generalizes well even to $1$ bidder and $m$ items, for any $m \in \{2,10\}$. \end{itemize}
+It is immune to permutation-sensitivity as defined in Section~\ref{sec:ffpe} which is related to fairness. \item[--] \textit{Sample generalization}: Because we use domain knowledge, our architecture converges to the optimum with fewer valuation samples. \item[--] \textit{Out-of-setting generalization}: Our architecture does not require hard-coding the number of bidders or items during training --- training our architecture on instances with $n$ bidders and $m$ items produces a well-defined auction even for instances with $n'$ bidders and $m'$ items.
+Somewhat surprisingly, we show in~\ref{sec:num_exp} some examples where our architecture trained on $1$ bidder with $5$ items generalizes well even to $1$ bidder and $m$ items, for any $m \in \{2,10\}$. \end{itemize} We highlight that the novelty of this paper is not to show that a new architecture is a viable alternative to RegretNet.
+Instead we are solving three fundamental limitations we identified for the RegretNet architecture.
+These three problems are not easy to solve in principle, it is surprising that a change of architecture solves all of them in the context of symmetric auctions.
+We would also like to emphasize that both RegretNet and EquivariantNet are capable of learning auction with near optimal revenue and negligible regret.
+It is not possible to significantly outperform RegretNet on these aspects.
+The way we improve over RegretNet is by having better sample efficiency, out-of-setting generalization and by ensuring that our solutions are exactly equivariant.